-- Terminating housing assistance payments under a current HAP contract, - Refusing to approve a request for tenancy or to enter into a new HAP contract, or - Refusing to process a request for or to provide assistance under portability procedures.
+- Terminating housing assistance payments under a current HAP contract, - Refusing to enter into a new HAP contract or approve a lease, or - Refusing to process a request for or to provide assistance under portability procedures.

 12-II.C.
 ALTERNATIVES TO TERMINATION OF ASSISTANCE